 Title: Mathematics Teacher

-Georgia Elizabeth Sanders, Former Adjunct Professor of Delgado Community College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in mathematics.
+Georgia Elizabeth Sanders, Former Instructor of Delgado Community College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in mathematics.

 Born to Frederick Rudolph Sanders and Susie W. Sanders in Holmwood, Louisiana, Ms. Sanders has since accrued an incredible variety of academic qualifications.
 After attending Louisiana College and Louisiana State University, she completed an MS in microbiology from the University of Southwestern Louisiana in Lafayette.
 She taught for three years at the University of New Orleans before studying mathematics, earning an MS from the University of Southern Mississippi in 1983.
 From 1996 to 2003, Ms. Sanders tutored with Sylvan Learning, and joined Delgado in 2003.
 Ms. Sanders is also certified in special education, and is a member of the National Education Association, the American Mathematics Society, the Mathematics Association of America, and the National Council of Teachers of Mathematics.